Introduction¶

 Curate datasets¶

-In the quickstart, you just saw how to ingest & annotate datasets without validation.
+You already saw how to ingest datasets without validation.
 This is often enough if you’re prototyping or working with one-off studies.
 But if you want to create a big body of standardized data, you have to invest the time to curate your datasets.

 .